xregistry/spec/core/spec.md

 appear as HTTP headers.
 This allows for management of all metadata as well as any possible domain specific document at one time.

-Note that in the case of a reference to a Resource, the xRegistry metadata will be from the default Version, plus the extra `meta` and `versions` related attributes.
+Note that in the case of a reference to a Resource (not a Version), the metadata will be from the default Version, plus the extra `meta` and `versions` related attributes.

 When serialized as a JSON object, a Resource (not a Version) MUST adhere to